josemotta/IoT.Starter.Api/README.md

 #### x64 machine:

 - Install Docker
+- Upgrade to .NET Core 2 and Docker support
-- Adapts server stub into docker repo
+- Create multi-stage image build for server stub
 - Compiles at x64 machine for linux-arm framework
 - Push Docker image to cloud